POETSII/tinsel/doc/Architecture.md

   * (1024 threads in total)
   * 16 mailboxes
   * 16 caches
+  * 16 floating-point units
   * two DDR3 DRAM controllers
   * four 10Gbps reliable links
   * a JTAG UART

-The clock frequency is 270MHz and the resource utilisation is 95K ALMs, **40% of the DE5-Net**, leaving plenty of space for FPUs to be added in the near future.
+The clock frequency is 250MHz and the resource utilisation is 116K ALMs, **50% of the DE5-Net**.

 ## B. Tinsel Parameters